-Imagine a world sixty years ago . . . where women were not allowed to drink in public bars without a male escort, where women were not allowed to own a cheque account or sign a lease without their husband’s signature, and where women were forced to resign from their jobs after getting married.
+Imagine a world only sixty years ago . . . where women were not allowed to drink in public bars without a male escort, where women were not allowed to own a cheque account or sign a lease without their husband’s signature, where women were forced to resign from their jobs after getting married.

 For women born before the 1960s, this was their reality.
 A reality that many are unfamiliar with in today’s society.

 It was only in 1984 that the Sex Discrimination Act was implemented, an act which legally ensured women the same access to employment, services and accommodation to men, as well as prohibiting sexual harassment for the first time and establishing the office of the Sex Discrimination Commissioner.